Smarkets Promo Code Sep 2023: Get 0% commission for 60 days

 Can I use Smarkets from my mobile?
 Do they have an app?

 Yes, and Smarkets has one of the more advanced sports betting apps you can download today.
 If you’d prefer, there is also a mobile site to use besides the main native app.
 We suggest customers review the benefits of each and decide which they prefer.

 What should I do if my free bet doesn’t come through?

-If your £10 free sports bet does not process into your account for some reason, it is advisable to contact customer support to see why this has happened.
+If you're expecting a free bet but it does not process into your account for some reason, it is advisable to contact customer support to see why this has happened.
 They will typically be able to resolve the issue within a few minutes.

 Does Smarkets have a good selection of football betting markets?

 Yes, in fact, Smarkets has an incredible selection of football betting markets.
 You can bet on live Premier League matches, Champions League football and many other top-tier European competitions, through the website or the app.